fklein82/cloud-server/_posts/2023-11-15-vac-tap-mlops.markdown

 ### Test Jupyter Installation with a Deep Learning Model

 The following code essentially demonstrates how to use a pre-trained deep learning model (MobileNetV2) to classify the content of an image fetched from a given URL and visualize the prediction along with the image.
-You can copy/paste to your Jupyter and execute it.
+You can copy/paste to your Jupyter Notebook and execute it.

 ```python